thegetty/terracottas/source/views/discussion/discussion-c.md

 The colors were applied after the firing over a preparatory layer of white slip, which has been preserved in several areas.
-The slip is heavily applied in large “swipes” as though done with a tool.
+The slip is heavily applied in large “swipes,” as though done with a tool.
 It is possible to see some striations in the swipes but not fingerprints.[^4] The palette shows little variety, consisting of pink, red, white, possibly dark brown, and black, although the latter two pigments cannot